sarahjune85/project0/README.md

 _Surely you have played this before..._

-1. Each player can select the bird or bread token they wish to play as using the left & right arrows under the respective token.
+1. Each player can select the bird or bread they wish to play as, using the left & right arrows under the respective token.

 1. Start the game by either pressing any key on your keyboard or clicking the **Start** button.

 1. Winning the game is as simple as lining up 3 of your tokens first

-1. The winner and the current score will be displayed when someone is victorious.
+1. The winner and the current score will be displayed when someone is victorious or the game is a draw.

 ### On a win/draw: